 The Cambrian Explosion is the term given to the time period between 570 and 530 million years ago when most modern groups of animals evolved.
 The Cambrian Explosion refers to an unprecedented and unsurpassed period of evolutionary innovation in the history of our planet.
 During the Cambrian Explosion, early organisms evolved into many different, more complex forms.
 During this time period, nearly all of the basic animal body plans that persist today came into being.

 The first back-boned animals, also known as vertebrates, evolved about 525 million years ago during the Cambrian Period.
 The earliest known vertebrate is thought to be Myllokunmingia, an animal that is thought to have had a skull and a skeleton made of cartilage.
-Today there are approximately 50,000 species of vertebrates which account for about 3% of all known species on our planet.
+Today there are about 57,000 species of vertebrates that account for about 3% of all known species on our planet.
 The other 97% of species alive today are invertebrates and belong to animal groups such as sponges, cnidarians, flatworms, molluscs, arthropods, insects, segmented worms, and echinoderms as well as many other lesser-known groups of animals.

 The first land vertebrates evolved about 360 million years ago.
 Prior to about 360 million years ago, the only living things to inhabit terrestrial habitats were plants and invertebrates.
 Then, a group of fishes know as the lobe-finned fishes evolved the necessary adaptations to make the transition from water to land.